GicheruBenjamin/Typing-in-python/Readme.md

 ### call.py
 There is a callable type.
 Used in high order functions , callbacks and OOP prog.Also can be helpful to document lambda functions.

+### dict
+there is a dict type.
+Used in to show dictionary type.